faze3000/ci_user_crud/README.md

 # CodeIgniter 4 Simple CRUD application

+This is a simple app that allows you to manage users and their credentials.
+The path /users/ defaults to a list of all currently available users using Bootstrap and Datatables.
+From here users can edit/delete or add new users.

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.